 When it comes to brightening a dark hallway, don’t forget the importance of flooring.

-Adding a colorful or patterned runner can also make a significant difference in the overall appearance of the hallway.
+Youn can also add a colorful or patterned runner to make a significant difference in the overall appearance of your hallway.

 Ceiling and Trim